tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

   * **Note:** Emerald Legacy Saves brought over will lose the originally selected item, re-registering Key Item will fix issue.
 * Updated Regi overworld encounter sprites to match the Regi PokeDolls instead.
 * Beldum, Metang and Metagross Catch Rates increased to 45 to match other psuedo-legendaries.
+* Added Self-Destruct to Wailmer and Wailord Egg Move Pool
+* Added Heart Scales to Sootopolis Mart at 1000 pokedollars after beating the the game.

+**Note:** Saves files are compatible from Emerald Legacy, however I cannot guarantee reverse compatibility after saving on Emerald Legacy Enhanced and moving back to Emerald Legacy, please backup original saves before moving to Enhanced.

 ## Dragon Type Physical - v1.0.1: